 Ruth Rogers, Curator of Special Collections; Course is taught in Special Collections

 Kenneth Carpenter, Former Curator, Kress Library of Business and Economics, Harvard University, "How Economic Ideas Travel: The Incredible Journey of Benjamin Franklin's 'Way to Wealth'," Thursday, December 4, 2014, 5:00 pm, Library Lecture Room.

 Simran Thadani, PhD in English from University of Pennsylvania, 2013, and BA in Spanish and English from Wellesley College in 2005, "Authorship and Anonymity in Renaissance Writing-Books," Monday, November 10, 4:15 pm; and "Post-Wellesley Careers for Humanities Majors," Sunday, November 9, 2014, 4:00 pm, Lulu Wang Center 415.

 Rie Hachinayagi, Professor of Art, Mt.
 Holyoke College, "Artist's Presentation," Wednesday, September 24, 2014, 12:30 pm, Library Lecture Room; and "Japanese Papermaking Demonstration," Tuesday, September 23, 2014, 4:00 pm, Papermaking Studio, Pendleton West 114.

-"How to Build an Imaginary Cabinet of Curiosities: Lessons in Entrepreneurship for Gallant Youth, ca. 1700" Lecture by Kelly Whitmer, Assistant Professor of History at Sewanee: the University of the South.
-March 12, 2014, 5:00pm, Library Lecture Room.
+Kelly Whitmer, Assistant Professor of History, Sewanee: the University of the South, "How to Build an Imaginary Cabinet of Curiosities: Lessons in Entrepeneurship for Gallant Youth, ca. 1700," March 12, 2014, 5:00 pm, Library Lecture Room.

 ARTH 299 History of the Book from Manuscript to Print, Spring 2013 Ruth Rogers, Curator of Special Collections, taught this course in Special Collections.